 Human motion tracking is a common requirement for many real world applications, such as video surveillance, games, cultural and medical applications (e.g. for motion and behavior study).
 The literature has provided successful algorithms to detect and track objects of a predefined class in image streams or videos.
 Simple object can be detected and tracked using various image features such as color regions, edges, contours, or texture.
-In the other hand, complex objects such as human faces require more sophisticated features to handle the multiple possible instances of the object class.
+On the other hand, complex objects such as human faces require more sophisticated features to handle the multiple possible instances of the object class.
 For this purpose, statistical methods are a good alternative.
 First, a statistical model (or classifier) learns different patterns related to the object of interest (e.g. different views of human faces), including good and bad samples.
 And then the system is able to estimate whether a region contains an object of interest or not.
-This kind of approach has become very popular (e.g. the face detector of [1] is well-known for its efficiency).
-The main drawbacks are that it requires prior knowledge on the object class which is usually a huge training dataset, and then it is somehow constrained to it.
-As a matter of fact, most of the tracking methods were not designed to keep the track of an object which appearance could strongly change.
+This kind of approach has become very popular.
+For example, the face detector of (Viola, & Jones, 2001) is well known for its efficiency.
+The main drawback is the dependence to prior knowledge on the object class.
+As the system is trained on a finite dataset, the detection is somehow constrained to it.
+As a matter of fact, most of the tracking methods were not designed to keep the track of an object whose appearance could strongly change.
 If there is no a priori knowledge on its multiple possible appearances, then the detection fails and the track is lost.
 Hence, tracking a head which turns completely, or tracking a hand in action remain challenging problems, as appearance changes occur quite frequently for human body parts in motion .

-Therefore we propose a new formulation dedicated to the problem of appearance changes for object tracking in video.
+We introduce a new formulation dedicated to the problem of appearance changes for object tracking in video.
 Our approach integrates color cues and motion cues to establish a robust tracking.
 As well, an online iterative process updates a subspace of reference templates so that the tracking system remains robust to occlusions.
 The method workflow contains two modes, switching between detection and tracking.
-Detection steps involve trained classifiers to update estimated positions of the tracking windows.
-In particular, we use the cascade of boosted classifiers of Haar-like features by [1] to perform head detection.
+The detection steps involve trained classifiers to update estimated positions of the tracking windows.
+In particular, we use the cascade of boosted classifiers of Haar-like features by (Viola, & Jones, 2001) to perform head detection.
 Other body parts can be either detected using this technique with ad-hoc training samples, or chosen by users at the initialization step, or as well can be deduced based on prior knowledge on human shape features and constraints.
-The tracking steps rely on an adaptative color-based particle filter [2] coupled with optical flow estimations [3, 4].
-The Earth Mover distance [5] has been chosen to compare color models due to its robustness to small color variations.
+The tracking steps rely on an adaptative color-based particle filter (Isard, & Blake, 1998) coupled with optical flow estimations (Lucas, & Kanade, 1981; Tomasi, & Kanade, 1991).
+The Earth Mover distance (Rubner, Tomasi, & Guibas, 1998) has been chosen to compare color models due to its robustness to small color variations.
 Drift effects inherent to adaptative tracking methods are handled using optical flow estimations (motion features).

 Our experiments show the accuracy and robustness of the proposed method on challenging video sequences of human in motion.
 For example, videos of yoga performances (stretching exercises at various speed) with poorly textured models and non-linear motions were used for testing (cf. Fig. 1).